Fellowship

 - A successful submission must demonstrate sound scholarship and the ability to use information in a critical manner.
 Work submitted should be fully referenced and should include a bibliography of sources and a description of the methodology used.

 - The areas of study are deliberately wide, and include ‘design, history or practice’.
 These areas are not mutually exclusive, and a good topic will encompass more than one of them.
-Candidates are reminded that, in all cases, the main topic must centre upon academical dress.
+Candidates are reminded that, in all cases, the main topic must centre upon academic dress.
 Each submission will be considered on its own merits, but the following guidelines are offered:

 - History covers the development of robes, either generally, or with reference to a specific institution or institutions.
 Acceptable topics under this heading would include: the history and development of robes in a particular institution; the historical development of a particular article of dress (e.g. the square cap); or the development of dress in a particular region.